KoleHicok/sphinx-template/source/report/index.rst

 Once you are ready to render your UI to the DOM for the user to see, its time to create elements and render them.
-Elements can be created in either of the aforementioned ways, either by using the ``React.createElement()`` method or by using JSX as a parameter for a ``render()`` method call.
-These methods convert the given parameters into a JSON representation of the element that the ``render()`` method can use.
+Elements can be created in either of the aforementioned ways, either by using the ``React.createElement()`` method or by using JSX as a parameter for a ``ReactDOM.render()`` method call.
+These methods convert the given parameters into a JSON representation of the element that the ``ReactDOM.render()`` method can use.
 This JSON representation contains the type of HTML tag and a sub-object called props.

 The props object contains information about the tag (id, className, etc.) and the children of that tag.
 Elements can be made more complex HTML structures using the props object.
 These nested tags are fairly simple to make, especially when using JSX to make your elements.
-While the nested structure is easy to make, the DOM changes can be more complex figures and designs to make the user experience better.
+While the nested structure is easy to make, the DOM changes remain more complex and dynamic to improve the user experience.

 The resulting JSON object is what React.js uses to render the UI.
-It first locates where on the UI the element will go.
+It first locates where in the UI the element will go.
 Then, a new virtual DOM is rendered to compare with the previous version.
 This comparison results in the specific changes needed to update the real DOM.
 These changes are then applied to the DOM and the UI is updated.
-This one way flow of information is much easier for programmers to understand and requires less knowledge about DOM operations.([#f2]_) React.js takes care of those operations for the programmer.
+This one way flow of information is easier to understand and requires less knowledge about DOM interaction and attributes.([#f2]_) React.js takes care of those operations for the programmer.

 Conclusion
 ----------